 A long-term reliever is a person contracted to relieve in an existing position for more than 4 consecutive weeks.
-Long term relievers shall be entitled to all the provisions of this agreement for the term of their employment on a pro-rata basis except for the provisions of Part 19 (Changes to Operating Model) and Part 20 (Redundancy).
+Long term relievers shall be entitled to all the provisions of this agreement for the term of their employment on a pro-rata basis except for the provisions of Part 19 (Change, Consultation and Redundancy).